 More universities and hosts were added to ARPANET as the system stabilized, and by 1981, there were over 200 hosts on the system.
 A number of other computer networks sprung up in the wake of ARPANET, including the Merit Network, CYCLADES, and the first international packet network, IPSS.
 However, with so many differing systems, something had to be developed to integrate them all into one.
 Robert Kahn of DARPA and Vinton Cerf of Stanford University worked together on a solution, and in 1977, the internet protocol suite was used to seamlessly link three different networks.
 Using this new protocol for data transmission, the National Science Foundation created NSFNET in 1986, capable of handling 1.5 megabits per second, which replaced the now-outdated ARPANET.

 The World Wide Web

 The program was designed to make information readily available to users, and to allow a user to explore relationships between different pages (i.e. clicking to get to a different section of a website).
-He proposed to expand the idea in 1989 and partnered with Robert Cailliau, and by 1990, Berners-Lee had developed the skeletal outline of the internet, including a Web browser and Web server.
+By 1990, with the help of Robert Cailliau, Berners-Lee developed the skeletal outline of the internet, including a web browser and web server.

-He posted a summary of the project online on August 6, 1991, but public interest failed to take off until the release of the Mosaic web browser in 1993.
-Up to that point, the Web was restricted to simple text pages.
-Mosaic allowed users to explore multimedia online, and any reported glitches received a prompt response.
-Berners-Lee founded the World Wide Web Consortium (W3C) in 1994 to help further develop ease of use and accessibility of the web, and made it a standard that the Web should be available to the public for free and with no patent.
+In this same year, Berners-Lee founded the world wide web Consortium (W3C) to help further develop ease of use and accessibility of the web, and made it a standard that the web should be available to the public for free and with no patent.

 - History of the Internet by Decade